Read sample Gather the Bones

 ‘I’m looking forward to meeting him.
 They told me he was with Charlie...’
 Helen began.

 Evelyn stiffened, the teacup halfway to her lips.
 She set the cup down and folded her hands in her lap.
-‘If you are hoping that Paul will shed any light on what happened that day, Helen, then you will be disappointed.
+‘If you are hoping that Paul will shed any light on what happened that day, Helen, you will be disappointed.
 Paul was badly injured in the same action and has, apparently, no memory of—’ her thin lips quivered, ‘—the incident.’

 Helen caught the sharp edge of an old bitterness in the older woman’s voice.
 ‘I see,’ she said.